"I know I should eat more bananas, better breakfasts, and less junk food—but I just don't want to!"

-You undoubtedly know an optimal sports diet includes more fresh fruits, more vegetables, more whole grains and less fast-and-fatty foods, gooey sweets and tempting treats.
+You likely know an optimal sports diet includes more fresh fruits, more vegetables, more whole grains and less fast-and-fatty foods, gooey sweets and tempting treats.

-But Cinnabons taste good.
-So do Big Macs, Pringles and Haagen Dazs.
+But cinnamon rolls taste good.
+So do cheesburgers, potato chips and ice cream.
 What's life without ice cream?
 Or chocolate chip cookies?

 Yes, the American diet includes an abundance of foods with lackluster nutrition.
 Some favorites have even been dubbed "heart attacks on a plate!"
 But for you, donuts are more fun than bran muffins.
 And bacon tastes better than oatmeal.
 Coke is preferable to skim milk.